MicrosoftEdge/WebView2Feedback/specs/APIReview_UAString.md

 # Background

 Currently, a developer can pass the --user-agent browser args to the CreateWebView2EnvironmentWithDetails function.
 	Ex.
-CreateWebView2EnvironmentWithDetails(nullptr, nullptr, L"--user-agent=\"myUA\"", ...);
+CreateWebView2EnvironmentWithDetails(nullptr, nullptr, L"--user-agent=\\"myUA\\"", ...);
-	For more info about the ‘—user - agent’ flag visit: https://peter.sh/experiments/chromium-command-line-switches/#user-agent.
+	For more info about the ‘--user-agent’ flag visit: https://peter.sh/experiments/chromium-command-line-switches/#user-agent.

-However, there are a couple limitations to this workaround-- you cannot modify a command line switch at runtime, nor can you change the user agent per webview.
+However, there are a couple limitations to this workaround-- it is not an API that is easy to use or discover, you cannot modify a command line switch at runtime, and you cannot change the User Agent per WebView.
 In this document we describe the new API.
 We'd appreciate your feedback.

 # Description

-The User Agent (UA) is a client-side piece of information that the browser/webcontrol sends to the server or website a user visits.
-It contains information about user’s system and is modifiable by the user.
+The User Agent (UA) is a client-side piece of information regarding the user's OS, application, and version.
+The browser/webcontrol sends the User Agent to the HTTP server and can be modified by the user.

-The User Agent String API allows developers to modify WebView's user agent string via Chrome Developer Protocol (CDP).
-The user agent can be changed based on different events such as navigation to a specific website.
+The User Agent API allows developers to modify WebView2's User Agent and can be changed based on different events.

-The Settings component will change the UA per WebView2 via Chrome Developer Protocol command (CDP).
-A key scenario is to allow end developers to get the current user agent from the webview and modify it based on some sort of event, such as navigating to a specific website and setting the user agent to emulate a different browser version.
+The Settings component will change the User Agent per WebView via Chrome Developer Protocol command (CDP).
+A key scenario is to allow end developers to get the current User Agent from WebView and modify it based on some sort of event, such as navigating to a specific website and setting the user agent to emulate a different browser version.

 # Examples

-The following code snippet demonstrates how the environment APIs can be used :
+The following code snippet demonstrates how the User Agent API can be used:

 ## Win32 C++